Jacorb90/Prestige-Tree/docs/upgrades.md

 Individual upgrades can have these features:

 - title: **optional**, displayed at the top in a larger font It can also be a function that returns updating text.
+Can use basic HTML.

 - desc: A description of the upgrade's effect. *You will also have to implement the effect where it is applied.*
         It can also be a function that returns updating text.
+Can use basic HTML.

 - effect(): **optional**, A function that calculates and returns the current values of any bonuses from the upgrade.
     Can return a value or an object containing multiple values.

 - effectDisplay(effects): **optional**, A function that returns a display of the current effects of the upgrade with formatting.
 Default behavior is to just display the a number appropriately formatted.
+Can use basic HTML.

 - cost: A Decimal for the cost of the upgrade.
 By default, upgrades cost the main prestige currency for the layer.